infochimps-labs/wukong-load/README.md

 └──   README
 ```

-Nothing here seems magical, but the log output of `wu-sync archive`
+Nothing here seems magical, but the log output of `wu-sync prepare`
 reveals a lot that's going on to ensure that only complete files are
 processed.